Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

-## String Date Converter
+## String date converter

 ![String date converter](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/StringDateConverter.png "[String date converter]")

 This extension is used to map a date within a string attribute to a text attribute.
-Both, a string and a text field data type are allowed in the source attribute.
+Both a string and a text field data type are allowed in the source attribute.
 The source as well as the destination date format are defined in the configuration.
 Further, additional modifiers can be defined to change the date by a defined time value.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type     |
 |----------------------------------|--------------------------------|